-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 When following this principle, the conventional dependency relationships established from high-level, policy-setting modules to low-level, dependency modules are reversed, thus rendering high-level modules independent of the low-level module implementation details.

 So what does this blob of text mean?
-The good news is by assigning a callback to a parameter, guess what?
-You are already doing this!
+The good news is that, by assigning a callback to a parameter, we’re already doing this!
 At least in part, to get decoupled, think of callbacks as dependencies.
 This dependency becomes a contract.
-From this point forward you are doing SOLID programming.
+From this point forward, we’re doing SOLID programming.

 One way to gain callback freedom is to create a contract: